enthought/traitsui/docs/source/traitsui_user_manual/custom_view.rst

 Wizards
 ```````
+.. note:: Wizard views are only supported with the WX backend!

 Unlike a standalone window, whose contents appear as a single page or a tabbed
 display, a :term:`wizard` window presents the view's Groups as a series of